House of Representatives to Consider New Privacy Bill

 Achieved Compliance

-The Provisions of the Bill:
+The Provisions of the Bill

-• Require, in addition to data minimization, "affirmative express consent" before the transfer of any sensitive data to a third party, unless the transfer is necessary, proportionate, and limited to one of the permitted purposes.
-For biometric and genetic information, consent is also required before collecting, processing, or retaining such data, although there are limited exceptions when the data is "essential" for a limited set of the permissible purposes.
+• In addition to data minimization, "affirmative express consent" is required before transferring sensitive data to a third party unless the transfer is necessary, proportionate, and limited to one of the permitted purposes.
+Businesses must obtain consent before collecting, processing, or retaining biometric and genetic information, though there are limited exceptions when the data is "essential" for a specific set of permissible purposes.

 • Require each covered entity and service provider to designate a "qualified employee" to serve as a privacy officer or a data security officer.